-Convictions for certain indictable offences that involve violence or threats of violence where a person may be sentenced to imprisonment for ten years or more and certain specified firearms and drug offences will lead to a mandatory order from the sentencing judge that prohibits the offender from possessing firearms, cross-bows, prohibited weapons, restricted weapons, prohibited devices, ammunition, prohibited ammunition or explosive substances for a period of ten years, or in certain circumstances, for life.
+Convictions for certain indictable offences that involve violence or threats of violence where a person may be sentenced to imprisonment for ten years or more and certain specified firearms and drug offences will lead to a mandatory order from the sentencing judge that prohibits the offender from possessing firearms, cross-bows, prohibited weapons or firearms, restricted weapons or firearms, prohibited devices, ammunition, prohibited ammunition, or explosive substances.
+These prohibitions remain in effect a period of ten years, or in certain circumstances, for life.